Muséotrain: Route

 The line runs from a three-track station to an engine shed, where historical rolling stock is exhibited, and in the other direction over a crossing to a loop in the forest.

 History

-In July 1968 an man-made lake with pedal boats and rowing boats as well as for fishing and swimming was put into operation as a leisure attraction.
+In July 1968 a man-made lake with pedal boats and rowing boats as well as for fishing and swimming was put into operation as a leisure attraction.
 From 1972 onwards, initially only 500 metres long Decauville tracks were laid there, which had previously been salvaged at the Passeneaud company in Mondoubleau.
 At the beginning of the 1980s, the narrow-gauge railway was extended and a depot and museum for the growing collection of historic rail vehicles was built.
 A few years later, in 1990, the Muséotrain was created, and in 1995 a real railway station was inaugurated.

 Museum

 In the 700 m² museum building, visitors can take a 180 m tour of the museum, which includes not only the rail vehicles but also 14 videos, six screenings of old films and three sound rooms.
 A unique exhibit is the crane bridges from the foundry in Saint-Pavin-des-Champs(fr) near Le Mans, which were originally built in 1850.